sikopet/blog/posts/naxsi.md

 ```
 MainRule "str:--" "msg:mysql comment (--)" "mz:BODY|URL|ARGS|$HEADERS_VAR:Cookie" "s:$SQL:4" id:1007;
 ```
-- `MainRule` directive to beging the rule with
+- `MainRule` directive to begin the rule with
 - `str:` the signature will be a plain string (other option is `rx`)
 - `msg:` comment
 - `mz:` match zone, or which part of the request will be inspected